-1. Backup Creates a backup of the current program in reserved backup location on the memory card.
-A separate backup location is reserved for each program number.
+1. Backupon the memory card.
+A separate backup location is reserved program number.
 2. Restore Restores program data backed up with 1.
 Backup above.
-The curr program number data is restored.
+The curprogram number data is restored.
 3. Clear Erases data in the current program number.
-4. Copy Copies the current program number to a different program number
+4. Copy Copies the current program number to a different program num